How to Contact the Open-Xchange Support

 Please note that Open-Xchange's response time depends on both the severity and your service level agreement.

-If all information has been provided, and is clear, then you will receive a confirmation email directly from the Open-Xchange ticket system.
+If all information has been provided, and is clear, you will receive a confirmation email directly from the Open-Xchange ticket system.
 This email will contain a ticket number that identifies this incident.